Janiru360/Botato_SPCup_2026/scripts/README.md

    cd Botato_SPCup_2026
    ```

 2. **Environment Setup:** Ensure you have strictly Python 3.11 installed on your system.
-Newer versions (such as 3.14) do not yet have compatible PyTorch CUDA binaries and will cause the installation to fail or default to the extremely slow CPU version.
+Newer versions (such as 3.14) do not yet have compatible PyTorch CUDA binaries and will cause the installation to fail or default to the CPU version.

 3. **Install Dependencies:** Navigate to this `scripts/` directory in your terminal and install the required packages using: